-15. THE MODERN FULL COUNCIL The Leader of the Council, Councillor Ruddick, presented a verbal report on options to modernise full Council.
+15. THE MODERN FULL COUNCIL

+The Leader of the Council, Councillor Ruddick, presented a verbal report on options to modernise full Council.
 He indicated that since the introduction of executive arrangements the Cabinet and Overview and Scrutiny had developed strongly.
 However, as a consequence the role of Council had changed.
 Little work had been carried out to redefine the new role of full Council.

 Officers would be requested to produce a report to Overview and Scrutiny and Cabinet setting out a range of options to enhance the role of full Council.
 Some suggestions highlighted by Members at the meeting included a relaxation of the rules in relation to questions to Cabinet Members to allow questions to be put without notice; to involve the public more; to permit supplementary questions by Members of the public; to introduce update reports from Cabinet Members; and to hold more single issue meetings similar to the health consultation.

-Decisions Made: To note the report of the Leader of the Council on the modern full Council.
-Reasons for Decisions: There is a need to keep the role of full Council under review following the introduction of executive arrangements.
-Alternative Options Considered and Rejected: None.
+To note the report of the Leader of the Council on the modern full Council.

+There is a need to keep the role of full Council under review following the introduction of executive arrangements.